OlegAlexander/lakos/README.md

 `lakos` is a command line tool and library that can:

-- Visualize Dart library dependencies in Graphviz `dot`.
+- Visualize internal Dart library dependencies in Graphviz `dot`.
 - Detect dependency cycles.
 - Identify orphans.
 - Compute useful dependency graph metrics.